Podcast: Play in new window | Download

 Romans 11:22 says, “Behold the kindness and severity of God.”
 We see the kindness and severity of God to two faithful servants and one wicked and lazy servant.
 Read or listen to this chapter from Your Finances God’s Way to see the relationship to money.

 - The Kindness of God to Faithful Servants

 - The Severity of God to a Wicked and Lazy Servant

-- Believers and Unbelievers Experience the Extremes of the Kindness and Severity of God
+- The Extremes of the Kindness and Severity of God

 Before I became a Christian, I believed in God.
 I wasn’t an atheist, but I hadn’t heard the gospel, repented of my sins, and put my faith in Jesus Christ.
 At that time, if you had asked me about God, I would’ve told you how good, gracious, loving, and kind He is.
 But I would not have told you how severe, holy, just, and righteous He is.
 When we describe God with some of His attributes but leave out others, we create a false god, or idol.

 Instead, we must do what Romans 11:22 commands and “Behold the kindness and severity of God: severity toward those who have fallen, but God’s kindness to you.”
 We see the kindness and severity of God on full display in the parable of the talents as He deals with the three servants.
 Let’s consider the first two servants, who were recipients of God’s kindness, and then the third servant, who was a recipient of His severity.

 Because the first two servants had been “faithful over a few things,” it would make sense for the master to make them rulers over few things.
 Instead, he said he would “make [them] ruler over many things.”
 God is gracious.
 We will receive more from Him than we’ve done for Him.